Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 The first number from ``/dev/snd/pcmC{X}D{Y}[c|p]`` expression means sound card number and second means device number.
-The ALSA devices have either ``c`` or ``p`` suffix indicating the direction, capture and playback, respectively.
+The ALSA devices have either ``c`` or ``p`` suffix indicating the woke direction, capture and playback, respectively.

-Please note that the device mapping above may be varied via the module options of snd-pcm-oss module.
+Please note that the woke device mapping above may be varied via the woke module options of snd-pcm-oss module.